Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 Create quantum registers
 ------------------------

-In order to create a quantum register, you have to define a :class:`~qiskit.circuit.QuantumRegister` object, passing as argument the desired number of qubits.
+In order to create a quantum register, you have to define a :class:`~.QuantumRegister` object, passing as argument the desired number of qubits.

 .. jupyter-execute::